 Due to poor communication, I had to research Herceptin online.
 I had thought Herceptin was an optional treatment.
 However, I realised that having this treatment would improve my prognosis significantly.
 It could save my life.

 Information buried in my notes: Who is coordinating my care?

 I have two cycles of chemotherapy but no Herceptin.
 I am concerned about this and ask several times when this treatment is due to start.
 My clinical team told me that there was nothing in my file to indicate that I needed Herceptin.
 The only evidence I had was the email from my breast cancer nurse to tell me the results.
 Why they could not speak to her about this, I do not know.
 Again a lack of continuity and poor coordination of my care.

 Knowing its significance, I continued nagging my healthcare team.
 After quite some time, one of my oncologists found the HER2 positive biopsy result buried in my file and started to make arrangements for me to have Herceptin.
 If this result could lead to life or death decisions, why was it buried almost beyond discovery?

 Mistaken Identity (1)

-The clinical team hadn’t done the usual, baseline checks, such as asking for your full name, date of birth, home address, and what surgery you are expecting.
+The clinical team hadn’t done the usual baseline checks, such as asking for your full name, date of birth, home address, and what surgery you expect.
 They only asked for my first name.
-Imagine my horror when I realised that they had bought me into the theatre area to do a gastric band operation on me, instead of a mastectomy.
-They rushed me back to the waiting room, whilst they found the correct patient.
+Imagine my horror when I realised that they had bought me into the theatre area to do a gastric band operation on me instead of a mastectomy.
+They rushed me back to the waiting room whilst they found the correct patient.